Rafalon-hub/Qwirkle/README.md

 - You can skip your turn by replacing any number of tiles from your hand

+- After playing, you pick tiles from bag, in order to get 6 in your hands

-- The player who places his last tile gains a +6 bonus
+- Once bag is empty, the player who places his last tile gains a +6 bonus